fbcp-awanas/website/readme.md

 should see the project name in parentheses to the left of your prompt to indicate that the project is active.
 3. Run `./manage.py runserver`
+    **Note:** You may want to run `./manage.py makemigrations` first, to make sure that no changes to the model have been perpetrated since you last updated the db.
+If any new migrations exist, run `./manage.py migrate` to apply them, then run `./manage.py runserver`
 4. Open a web browser to `http://127.0.0.1:8000/admin` to log into the admin interface using your superuser credentials
     **Note:** If you don't know your superuser credentials, run `./manage.py createsuperuser` to make a new one.

+### Starting over
+It may be necessary to start from scratch (for example, to test new procedures with dummy data).
+If so:

+1. Delete the `db.sqlite3` file
+2. Re-set up the database and superuser
+    ```
+    ./manage.py makemigrations
+    ./manage.py migrate
+    ./manage.py createsuperuser
+    ```

 ### Making changes
 If you make changes to the files in the project directory, you should make sure